miltonbecker/docker-course/README.md

 ## Creating images from a Dockerfile

 `docker image build --tag setImageName:setImageVersion .`
-> the dot tells docker to look for a Dockerfile in the current directory
+> The dot tells docker to look for a Dockerfile in the current directory

+## Executing commands in a running container

+`docker container exec apt-get update && apt-get install -y fortunes`

+`docker container exec -it containerId|containerName /bin/bash`
+> This will start an interactive shell with the container

 ## Sample Dockerfile